Larned official remembers friend in Saturday’s double homicide

-LARNED, Kansas (KSNW) – For Pawnee County Attorney Douglas McNett, the reality of losing longtime friend Shala Smith and her 12-year-old son, Carver, is still sinking in.
+LARNED, Kan.
+(KSNW) – For Pawnee County Attorney Douglas McNett, the reality of losing longtime friend Shala Smith and her 12-year-old son, Carver, is still sinking in.

 “Everyone is struggling with this,” said McNett.